Eero28/ReviewApp/ReadMe.md

 # Project ReviewApp Overview

-## Demo photos

-<img src="assets/app.jpg" alt="My Image" style="width:50%; height:auto;" />

-<img src="assets/demo_2.jpg" alt="My Image" style="width:50%; height:auto;" />

 ## What this project is about?

 This project was designed to deepen my understanding of NestJS and React Native by building a full-stack application.
 I wanted to gain hands-on experience with NestJS for the back-end and React Native for the front-end, allowing me to enhance my skills in both areas.
 Through this project, I have been able to explore these technologies in a practical context, creating something functional that I can continue to expand and refine as I learn and grow.

+## Demo photos (from 7.6.2025)

+<img src="assets/app.jpg" alt="My Image" style="width:50%; height:auto;" />

+<img src="assets/demo_2.jpg" alt="My Image" style="width:50%; height:auto;" />

 **Key Features:**